wyrmworkspublishing/free5e/en-US/Conductors_Companion/04_Running_Game_Sessions/Exploration/Planes_of_Existence/Sensations_of_the_Planes.md

 > **Tip:**
 > Depending on the object, creature, or phenomenon in question you can use just one or several of the listed sensations.
-> Which sensations are present may also depend on external factors, such as how long it has / they have been outside of its / their plane of origin or astrological events.
+> Which sensations are present may also depend on external factors, such as how long they have been outside of their plane of origin or astrological events.

 | Plane                                          | Characteristic Sensation                                                                         |
 |:-----------------------------------------------|:-------------------------------------------------------------------------------------------------|